4. Risk management

-The human resources among the countries must be equivalent, ensuring a consistent operation of the risk function within the Group.
+The human resources among the countries must be equivalent, within proportionality, ensuring a consistent operation of the risk function within the Group.
 However, they will be distinguished from those of the corporate area, as the latter will be more focused on the conceptualization of appetite frameworks, operating frameworks, the definition of the regulatory framework and the development of models, among other tasks.

 As in the case of the human resources, technological platforms must be global, thus enabling the implementation of the Risk Appetite Framework and the standardized management of the risk life cycle in all countries.

 The corporate area is responsible for deciding on the platforms and for defining the knowledge and roles of the human resources.
 It is also responsible for defining risk data governance.

 The foregoing is reported to the corporate bodies of BBVA so they can ensure that the Group has the appropriate means, systems, structures and resources.